m-soro/mostay/README.md

     * Correctly formatted date
     * Property idetifier
     * MOStay code
-   The other data from the URL are optional by I found this out by testing what is the least info needed to return what I was looking for.
+   The other data from the URL are optional.
+I found this out by testing what is the least info needed to return what I was looking for.

 2. Take the screenshot calendar screenshot.
    I found the element that I needed to screenshot using the inspect option from my browser and using Selenium to select the element.